Inspection of Structures/Bridges

-For city, county, state or federal bridges, PACIFIC performs Routine Bridge Inspections to ensure the safety and reliability of the bridges open to traffic and flag anything that might need additional investigation, repair or replacement.
-PACIFIC has specially trained engineers, technicians and support staff for inspection of bridges.
-PACIFIC can inspect bridges if consumed by floods, brought down by fire, damaged by earthquakes, or hit by trucks.
+For city, county, state or federal bridges, Pacific Pros performs Routine Bridge Inspections to ensure the safety and reliability of the bridges open to traffic and flag anything that might need additional investigation, repair or replacement.
+Pacific Pros has specially trained engineers, technicians and support staff for inspection of bridges, stations, walls and other structures.
+Pacific Pros can inspect structures if consumed by flood, brought down by fire, damaged by earthquakes, or hit by trucks.
 Truck accidents are common; such as the accident at SR-22/I-405/I-605 in Orange County, CA (March 2013) and Interstate 5 Skagit River in Washington state (May 2013).

-PACIFIC performs inspection of the superstructure and substructure including bridge deck, rails, sidewalk slabs, spalling concrete, cracks, corrosion, signs of settlement or erosion.
-PACIFIC provides a list of items that need maintenance, watch in future inspections, and identify the structurally deficient or functionally obsolete bridges.
+Pacific Pros performs inspection of the superstructure and substructure including bridge deck, rails, sidewalk slabs, spalling concrete, cracks, corrosion, signs of settlement or erosion.
+Pacific Pros provides a list of items that need maintenance, watch in future inspections, and identify the structurally deficient or functionally obsolete bridges.

-If, during the course of an inspection, inspectors find any issue that could compromise the bridge’s structural integrity, PACIFIC acts to protect public safety, including closing the bridge or posting the structure for weight limitations until repairs are made.
+If, during the course of an inspection, inspectors find any issue that could compromise the bridge’s structural integrity (i.e., critical findings), Pacific Pros acts to protect the public safety, including recommending closing the bridge or posting the structure for weight limitations until repairs are made.

 Pacific Pros trains its people for unexpected things that could be seen in a bridge inspection – wildlife, homeless people, nails, rattlesnakes, bees, critters, and exposure to live traffic.